livewire/livewire/docs/components.md

 ### Adding `wire:key` to `@foreach` loops

-When looping through data in a Livewire template using `@foreach`, you must add a unique `wire:key` attribute to the root element.
-Otherwise, Livewire won't be able to properly track changes.
+When looping through data in a Livewire template using `@foreach`, you must add a unique `wire:key` attribute to the root element rendered by the loop.

-Here's an example of setting `wire:key` in a list of posts to each one's unique ID:
+Without a `wire:key` attribute present within a Blade loop, Livewire won't be able to properly match old elements to their new positions when the loop changes.
+This can cause many hard to diagnose issues in your application.

+For example, if you are looping through an array of posts, you may set the `wire:key` attribute to the post's ID:

 ```blade
 <div>